Vespera GMT - a True GMT

 💡 Why not Swiss?

 At Nadir, I focus on function over form.
-I believe in proven Japanese movements that deliver Swiss-level quality – but at a better price point.
-While I deeply respect European watchmaking, I prefer to invest in real value for the wearer and keep my watches at a reasonable price level.
+I believe in proven Japanese movements that deliver Swiss-level quality – but at a lower price point.
+While I deeply respect European watchmaking, I prefer to invest in function for the wearer and keep my watches at a reasonable price level.

 💰 Cost vs Value

 Most watches with the Miyota 9075 start at 800 EUR.
-Vespera GMT? → 649 EUR (due to switch from 904L steel to 316L and a resignation from wooden (oak) boxes, to quality regular boxes that can fit a nice accessory - a leather watch roller and still reduce the price.
+Vespera GMT? → 649 EUR (due to switch from 904L steel to 316L and a resignation from wooden (oak) boxes, to quality regular boxes that can fit a nice, extra accessory inside - a leather watch roller... and still keep the price at a reasonable level.

 ⭐ And most importantly: